- UCAS course code

 You'll also benefit from the range of teaching expertise across our two institutions.

-Experience local and international fieldtrips
+Experience local fieldtrips

 By completing this course, you will gain exemption from the ARB and RIBA Part 1 professional qualifications, contributing to you becoming a fully qualified architect in the future.